ktor-doc-jp/ktor-doc-jp/pages/features/data-conversion.md

 with the `decode` and `encode` methods accepting callbacks.

-* decode callback: `converter: (values: List<String>, type: Type) -> Any?` Accepts `values`, a list of strings) representing repeated values in the URL, for example `a=1&a=2`, and accepts the `type` to convert to.
+* decode callback: `converter: (values: List<String>, type: Type) -> Any?` Accepts `values`, a list of strings) representing repeated values in the URL, for example, `a=1&a=2`, and accepts the `type` to convert to.
 It should return the decoded value.
 * encode callback: `converter: (value: Any?) -> List<String>`
   Accepts an arbitrary value, and should return a list of strings representing the value.
-  When returning a list of a single element it will be serialized as `key=item1`.
-For multiple values it will be serialized in the query string as: `samekey=item1&samekey=item2`.
+  When returning a list of a single element, it will be serialized as `key=item1`.
+For multiple values, it will be serialized in the query string as: `samekey=item1&samekey=item2`.

 For example: